Pre-configured and Cached Responses Guide

 Best Practices

-For Canned Responses
+For Pre-configured Responses

 - Use regex for variations: Instead of multiple exact matches, use regex like